As a writer myself, I know that the setting is one of the most critical elements of a great story.

 In addition to the physical setting, the author should also describe the social and cultural context of the story.
 This includes the customs, values, languages, dress, appearance, and beliefs that help shape the characters and their actions.

-To create a believable and compelling story setting, imagery is critical.
+To create a believable story setting, use great written imagery.
 By using descriptive language, you can transport your readers to another time and place and make them feel as if they are truly experiencing the story along with your characters.

 - How does the local food taste?